samrap/acf-fluent/docs/01-basic-usage.md

 ### Core Concepts

-All calls to ACF Fluent are done through the `Samrap\Acf\Acf` class.
-This class contains a few static factory methods that always return a `Samrap\Acf\Fluent\Builder` instance.
-The builder provides the fluent interface for getting and updating fields and sub fields, setting default values, adding constraints, and much more.
+All calls to ACF Fluent are made through the `Samrap\Acf\Acf` class.
+This class contains static factory methods that each return a `Samrap\Acf\Fluent\Builder` instance.
+The builder provides the fluent interface for getting and updating fields, sub fields and options, setting default values, adding constraints, and much more.

-We can retrieve a builder instance for an ACF _field_ by calling the `Samrap\Acf\Acf::field` method, passing in the name of the field as its argument.
+We can retrieve a builder instance for an ACF _field_ by calling the `Samrap\Acf\Acf::field` method, passing in the name of the field as the argument.
 Let's take a look:

 ```php
 use Samrap\Acf\Acf;